 Set<String>SetString= new Set<String>{'Jira', 'Apex', 'MongoDB', 'VisualForce', 'LWC', 'Apex'};

 We have seen what a set collection is and how to declare it.
-Now, we will see methods used in set manipulation in Salesforce Apex.
+Now, we will look at the methods used for set manipulation in Salesforce Apex.

 The following are the methods that we can use in the set, and I will explain all methods with examples:

-• Add(): This method is used to add new elements or values to the set.
+- Add(): This method adds new elements or values to the set.

-• Remove(): This method allows us to remove a value from the set collection.
+- Remove(): This method allows us to remove a value from a set.

 1. Add(Element) Method in Set Collection

-The add() in the set collection is used to add a new element to the set collection.
+The add() method in the set collection adds a new element to the set.
 Using the add method, we can add individual values.
-In this method, when we add any element, it gets added at the last position, or we can say the element gets added in append.
+In this method, when we add an element, it is added at the end, or we can say it is appended.

 Set<Integer>mySet = new Set<Integer>();